pkdone/practical-mongodb-aggregations-book/src/appendices/cheatsheet-source.md

 ## Aggregation Stage Examples

 > _Some of these stages apply to later versions of MongoDB only (e.g. 4.4, 5.0).
 Each stage is marked with the minimum version of MongoDB (shown in brackets).
-Therefore if you are running an earlier version, first comment out the appropriate "JavaScript stage sections" before executing the code._
+Therefore if you are running a version earlier than 5.3, first comment out the appropriate "JavaScript stage sections" before executing the code._

 ```javascript
 // $addFields  (v3.4)